CIRCLE OF PROMISE

-The Komen Inland Empire Affiliate, together with six other Affiliates in California, is working to address breast cancer disparities at both the system and individual levels.
+The Komen Inland Empire Affiliate, together with five other Affiliates in California, is working to address breast cancer disparities at both the system and individual levels.
 Out state-wide initiative will enable Komen to coordinate and deliver partnerships and resources that assist African American women most in need.

 The initiative will provide: